 Outpatient forms of rehab don’t require individuals to live in rehab facilities while receiving care.
-Therefore, PHP treatment patients can spend their evenings and nights and in their own homes.
+Therefore, PHP treatment patients can spend their evenings and nights in their own homes.

 The second most intense form of prescription drug outpatient rehab is intensive outpatient program (IOP) treatment.
 IOP treatment requires patients to attend rehab for approximately a few hours a day, a few days a week.

 The least intense form of outpatient rehab for addiction to prescription drugs is standard outpatient program (OP) treatment.
 Outpatient program treatment for prescription drug addiction requires patients to attend rehab for approximately a couple of hours a day, once or twice a week.
 Because outpatient program treatment requires patients to attend rehab for such a small amount of time, individuals should only attend outpatient program treatment if their addiction issues are mild.